Types of Solution on the Basis of Concentration | How Many Types of Solution

 {tocify} $title={Table of Contents}

-Type of Solution on the basis of Solubility | Saturated solution and Unsaturated solution
+Type of Solution based on Solubility

-On the basis of solubility there are three types of solution, 1.
+Based on solubility, there are three types of solution, 1.
 Saturated Solution 2.
 Unsaturated Solution 3.
 Super Saturated Solution

 Concentration of Solution